mountaineerbr/shellChatGPT/README.md

     chatgpt.sh -cc -O -m llama2

-If Ollama server URL is not the defaults `http://localhost:11434`, edit `chatgpt.sh` configuration file, and set the following variable:
+If Ollama server URL is not the default `http://localhost:11434`, edit `chatgpt.sh` configuration file, and set the following variable:

     # ~/.chatgpt.conf